 “You’ll never, ever lay your hands on that truck.” – Flatbed Annie & Sweetiepie (1979)

-Whenever someone mentions female truck drivers, I immediately think about that quote from Flatbed Annie & Sweetiepie movie and I am sure that if you too have seen that movie, you will remember that quote very well.
+Whenever someone mentions female truck drivers, the quote from Flatbed Annie & Sweetiepie movie immediately comes to mind.
+And I am sure that if you too have seen that movie, you will remember it very well.

 Compared to at least 50 years ago, things have changed a lot.
-More and more women are joining the trucking industry and facts show that women not only can be a very good truck drivers, just like their male counterpart, but they can even be better truck drivers than many of the men in the trucking industry.
+More and more women are joining the trucking industry.
+And facts show that women not only can be excellent truck drivers, just like their male counterparts, but they can even be better truck drivers than many of the men in the industry.

 The first female trucker

-Today in the U.S. there are over 200,000 female truck drivers of the total number of 8 million CDL licensed drivers.
-The number of female truck drivers entering the trucking industry has increased by 50% since 2005 when there were only 133,000 female truckers.
+Today in the US, there are over 200,000 female truck drivers of the total number of 8 million CDL licensed drivers.
+The number of female truck drivers entering the industry had increased by 50% since 2005 when there were only 133,000 female truckers.
 While in 2000, only 4.7% were part of the trucking industry.

-Why do women chose to be truck drivers?
+Why do women choose to be truck drivers?

-Here are some other reasons why women chose to be truck drivers:
+Below are some other reasons why women choose to be truck drivers:

 Yet another movie quote that comes to my mind is from Keith (2008): “What’s the rush?
-We’re here in a yellow truck, a road ahead of us and nothing but opportunities.”
-Many women, just like Keith, love being on the open road and trucking industry provides just that to them.
+We’re here in a yellow truck, a road ahead of us, and nothing but opportunities.”
+Many women, just like Keith, love being on the open road, and the trucking industry provides just that.
 Every day is different and comes with new experiences and opportunities.

-Trucking industry schedules can be pretty flexible most of the time, and if a woman is not married or has kids, the schedules can be even more flexible for them.
+Trucking industry schedules can be pretty flexible, and if a woman is not married or has kids, the schedules can be even more flexible for them.

 If you think of any other reason why women choose this profession, please share with us in the comments.
 Also, if you are a truck driver, please share your views and story!
 Additionally, you can check out our guide on the best truck stops in the US.
+And If you like movies about truck drivers, check out our list here.
 Thanks!